 And if your company is called Apple, you’ll also want to use the Categories toggle as you search for your brand:

 See how we switched the query to Computers & Electronics?
 This helps us avoid mixing up our data with searches related to the fruit.
 Use the Categories feature whenever there are multiple semantic uses for your keyword.
 And if there aren’t, it’s still a good idea to compare the two views.

 One additional reason for tracking your brand mentions is to understand the cities and regions where your brand awareness is strong.

-If you find an important city where your brand awareness is weaker, for example, you may want to supplement that city with some Google Ads until your brand is achieving sufficient branded organic search traction.
+If you find an important city where you have low brand awareness is weaker, for example, you may want to supplement that city with some Google Ads until your brand achieves sufficient branded organic search traction.

 5. Track mentions of your competition